dispersionlab/gitShow2/reflections.md

 > A low winding sound pulsates in the left.
 3 or so pulses of that winding sound begin prior to a slowly alternating low reverberation pulsates on the right.
 As they slowly rise in amplitude, period after period, 19 seconds in, appears a sort of chime on the right, blending in with the reverb.
 That chime gets louder, but its pitch changes back to a lower reverb, but still with higher amplitude.

 I love how the chime/alarm sort of sound that come in at 16s is complimented by the reverb (air-sucking noise) that come out of the left channel; they result in a syncopation that creates a buildup of anticipation throughout the piece.
+- Now that I think about it, the beginning reminds me of a bird chirping, and it's almost kind of calming in a weird way.
+- At 16s, it begins to enter a different dimension.
+Then at 23s, it takes a new form.

 > ><img src="https://i.imgur.com/PRBBGu9.png">
 >
 > >Lfo-1 freq results in speed changes.<br/>